baratgabor/Unity3D-PerlinCameraShake/README.md

-# Perlin Camera Shake for Unity3D
+# Perlin Camera Shake component for Unity3D
 Just a camera shake script that you can attach to a Camera as a component in Unity3D.
 I guess it can be ideal if you just need camera shake, and would rather not use the full cinemachine package.

 **It's not written in a crappy way:**